 Historically, the church was a gathering place for the small, scattered communities in the area.

-It stands as a testament to the enduring spirit of the people who lived and worked in the Eastern Sierra, providing a place of worship, community events, and social gatherings.
+It stands as a testament to the enduring spirit of the people who lived and worked in the Eastern Sierra.
+The church provided a place for worship, community events, and social gatherings.

-Relatively recently, an article was found to talk about the issues the church has encountered for it’s uses and it’s future.
+I found an article that talks about the issues the church has faced regarding its use and future.

 The owner during 2013, the University of California, was requesting Mammoth Town to buy the building and solve their problem with the usage restrictions.